PieLabs/pie-docs/using/api/pie-controller.md

 The outcome method delegates to the pie controller outcome method.

  ```
+ /**
+  * Delegates to the pie controller outcome method and returns the collected results
+  * @param ids The pie controllers, which should be delegated to, are identified by the ids.
+  * @param session The session contains one session element for every pie.
+  * @param env The env object is used to pass the player mode and other player settings like language and accessibility options
+  * @return The method returns a promise with an array of the outcomes
+  */
   function outcome(ids, session, env)
  ```

-The pie controllers, which should be delegated to, are identified by the ids.
-The session contains one session element for every pie.
-The env object is used to pass the player mode and other player settings like language and accessibility options The method returns a promise with the outcome
+##### Example

  ```
   var ids = ["1", "2"];